ericmasiello/apis-workshop/slides.md

 --
 ### Mock App: AccessEats

 Imagine you wanted to...
 * Create an app that serves the disability community
 * Finds accessible restuarants in your local city
-* Focuses on the following accomodations:
+* Allows users to rate on the following accomodations:
-  1. Wheelchair access
+  1. Wheelchair Access
-  2. Minimal background noise
+  2. Hard of Hearing/Deaf
-  3. Braille menus
+  3. Low Vision/Blind
-  4. Ample lighting

 --